OohpiEr/FIT2101-S2-2021-MVC_Project/app/backend/README.md

 views - This is where we will keep all of the files that are responsible for displaying dynamic content to the user.

 models - This is where we will keep all files that are responsible for interfacing with our database.

+To Be Modified
+---
+MongoDB - Database
+username: Administrator
+password: yc8tiYg6KffJembQ
+For IP Access List
+IP address for server will later be updated

+Installed mongoose